Housing | Rents

 Loading

 For most people, spiking rents are not met by rising incomes.
-More than half of people whose income has remained roughly the same as before the fires are now paying higher rents - and 45% of people who now have lower incomes have experienced rent increases.
-This means that these households will have to make cuts in other areas.
-The longer this situation persists, the more will the long-term financial and overall well-being of these households be affected.
+For most survey months, between a third and a half of people whose income has remained roughly the same as before the fires are now paying higher rents, and about 45-60% of the people who now have lower incomes have experienced rent increases.
+This means that many households have to make cuts in other areas.
+Already a year and a half after the disaster, the persistence of this wide-spread affordability crisis will affect the long-term financial and overall well-being of many Maui households, making recovery more difficult.
+However, we have seen a steady increase in the percentage of respondents who have about the same incomes as before the wildfires, but now pay less in rent.

 UHERO